Koenkk/zigbee2mqtt.io/docs/devices/zbmini-l.md

 ---
 title: "SONOFF ZBMINI-L control via MQTT"
-description: "Integrate your SONOFF ZBMINI-L via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your SONOFF ZBMINI-L via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2022-03-01T09:06:16
+addedAt: 2022-03-06T22:20:06
 pageClass: device-page
 ---